tkksnk/markdown-cv/index.md

 |
 <a href="https://tkksnk.github.io">https://tkksnk.github.io</a>
 <br/>
-Last Updated: March 27, 2025.
+Last Updated: April 21, 2025.
 <!-- |
 <i class="fa fa-twitter"></i> <a href="http://twitter.com/tkksnk">tkksnk</a> -->
 </div>

 <!-- ## Summary

-I am currently an associate professor at the Graduate School of Economics, Hitotsubashi University.
+I am currently a professor at the Graduate School of Economics, Hitotsubashi University.
 Before moving to academia, I spent about 10 years at the Bank of Japan as an economist in the Research and Statistics Department, the International Department, and the Institute for Monetary and Economic Studies.
 I received a Ph.D. in Economics at the Ohio State University.
 My research interests are in Macroeconomics, Monetary Policy, and Computational Economics. -->

 ## Employment

-`2022-`
+`2025-`
+__Hitotsubashi University__, Graduate School of Economics, Professor

+`2022-2025`
-__Hitotsubashi University__, Graduate School of Economics, Associate Professor (with tenure)
+__Hitotsubashi University__, Graduate School of Economics, Associate Professor

 `2020-2022`
 __Hitotsubashi University__, Graduate School of Economics, Assistant Professor